 What We Want

-The goal for this e-zine is to publish “scientific papers” by mad scientists.
+This e-zine primarily publishes “scientific papers” by mad scientists.
 Or, at least, fiction that could be loosely considered such.
 They must be written in a first person perspective of some sort.

 It should also have something to do with “mad science.”
 We are willing to be flexible on the mad science part, but not the first person part.
 This can be an essay or newspaper article, but the presumed narrator is someone in the fictional world.